Outeniqua Pass offers spectacular views changing at every corner

-Nestled in the Outeniqua Mountains, the road to the summit is a two lane tar road in excellent condition.
-It’s called N9/N12 natonal road and provides an alternative to the narrow and steep Montagu Pass.
+Set high in the Outeniqua Mountains, the road to the summit, also known as Outeniekwapas, is a two-lane tar road in excellent condition.
+It’s called N9/N12 national road and provides an alternative to the narrow and steep Montagu Pass.